BSc (Hons) Computer Science

 Analysis

-Critically evaluate current research and commercial developments in cloud technologies, including abstract concepts, arguments, assumptions and data (that may be incomplete) to draw conclusions.
+Understand and critically be able to evaluate the current research and “State of the art” for commercial developments this includes abstract concepts, arguments, assumptions, and data (that may be incomplete) to draw conclusions.

 Problem Solving

-Develop appropriate questions and strategies to achieve a solution (or identify a range of solutions) to a problem, through planning and carrying out a large and complex project related to cloud technologies.
+Develop appropriate questions and strategies to achieve a solution (or identify a range of solutions) to a problem.

 Application

-Apply computing concepts, principles and techniques, including those at the forefront of networking knowledge, in the process of solving complex problems related to cloud technologies working in teams.
+Apply computing concepts, principles, and techniques, including those at the forefront of computing knowledge, in the process of solving complex problems related to commercial considerations.

 Reflection

-Show understanding of professional and self-development issues being able to work in a professional manner, recognising the legal, social, ethical and professional issues involved in the exploitation of cloud technologies, and being guided by the adoption of appropriate professional, ethical and legal practices.
+Building on the understanding of professional and self-development issues developed at Certificate and Intermediate Level, work in a professional manner, recognising the legal, social, ethical and professional issues involved in the exploitation of technologies, and being guided by the adoption of appropriate professional, ethical and legal practices.

 Scroll BSc (Hons) Computer Science